ShredEagle/snacman/src/libs/snac-renderer-V2/snac-renderer-V2/Topics.md

 * RV2: Renderer V2
 * renderer_API: The client API of the render engine.
 Initially mainly implemented as a graphic state with a flat-list of objects to draw, and other important entities (cameras, lights).
+* text: Relate to text rendering and fonts.
 * UB: Undefined Behaviour, should be fixed ASAP
+* complications: real-life examples of complications arising from using certain patterns & paradigms